-If ensuring data resiliency and durability across multiple regions is your job, then meeting the elusive Zero Recovery Point Objective (Zero RPO) is probably on top of your wish list for 2021.
+If ensuring data resiliency and durability across multiple regions is your job, then Zero Recovery Point Objective (Zero RPO) should be on top of your wish list.
 After all, Zero RPO means that data loss is a thing of the past.
 No matter what happens to your servers, not a single block of data a production workload was writing will be lost.
 Ever.

 But what if I told you that Zero RPO doesn’t need to be difficult in a multi-region environment?